lcx/blog_private/content/post/privacy-focused-voice-assistant-with-rhasspy-and-home-assistan.md

 title: Privacy focused voice assistant with Rhasspy and Home Assistan
 ---

+## Privacy in voice assistants?
+Having my issues with privacy in regards to voice assistants like Alexa or Google home, I needed something that works without cloud services, Rhasspy delivers but getting there is quite a bumby ride.

 After a few days of research, rhasspy seems to check all my boxes and seems fairly easy to install.
 It can be integrated with satellite systems, seems quite configureable and integrates with different systems and has a lot of documentation.
 Since it has so many options of how it can be used, it also creates a lot of headache and misunderstandings for someone who is new to these things.